 We have presented a scalable extension of a search engine for mathematical formulae.
 In contrast to other approaches, MATHWEBSEARCH uses the full content structure of formulae and is easily extensible to other content-oriented formats.
 Our first evaluation shows that query times are low and essentially constant in index/harvest size, so that a search engine can scale up to web proportions.
 Contrary to our expectations, index size is linear in harvest size for the ARXIV corpus, which transcends the main memory limits of standard servers.
 Therefore, developing parallelization/distribution strategies is a priority.
-This paper reports the establishment of the core distribution algorithms and functionality and shows viability of the approach in principle.
-Exploring the distribution, management, and load balancing of a distributed cluster of search nodes is beyond the scope of this paper.
+This paper reports the the establishment of the core distribution algorithms and functionality; exploring the distribution, management, and load balancing is beyond the scope of this paper.
+We conclude the paper with a tabulation of open research areas for information retrieval in mathematical/technical documents.